ScientaNL/html-pdf-export/README.md

 # html-pdf-export
 HTTP Service to convert HTML to PDF.
-This image is based on [werkspot/html2pdf](https://github.com/Werkspot/html2pdf).
+Using image from https://github.com/Surnet/docker-wkhtmltopdf

 We used alpine linux instead of ubuntu to drasticly decrease the container size.